(Donors and Foundations Networks in Europe) and EFC

 (European Foundation Centre) have worked together to complile data on foundations in Europe.

 Scroll over a country to find out more about its foundation sector, total assets and expenditure.
 For more detailed information click on the country which will provide data on the following:

 Throughout Europe the meaning of the word ‘foundation’ can vary.
 This section provides a simple definition for what is considered a foundation in the selected country.
 For a more complete understanding, please see the legal and fiscal profiles

-The EFC legal and fiscal country profiles provide detailed information on the legal environment of foundations in each country, such as the purposes foundations are allowed to pursue, the requirements for establishing a foundation in each country, governance and transparency regulation, tax treatment, tax incentives for individual and corporate donors, recent legal trends and developments affecting foundations and the impact of the anti-terrorist debate, among other information.
+The EFC legal and fiscal country profiles provide detailed information on the legal environment of foundations in each country.
+These include the purposes foundations are allowed to pursue, the requirements for establishing a foundation, governance and transparency regulation, tax treatment, tax incentives for individual and corporate donors, recent legal developments affecting foundations and the impact of the anti-terrorist debate.

 Number of foundations